kenshaw/escpos/README.md

 Install the package via the following:

-    go get -u github.com/knq/escpos
+    go get -u github.com/kenshaw/escpos

 ## Example epos-server ##

-An example EPOS server implementation is available in the [epos-server](epos-server) subdirectory of this project.
-This example server is more or less compatible with [Epson TM-Intelligent](https://c4b.epson-biz.com) printers and print server implementations.
+An example EPOS server implementation is available in the [cmd/epos-server][3] subdirectory of this project.
+This example server is more or less compatible with [Epson TM-Intelligent][4] printers and print server implementations.

 ## Usage ##